 I like to write to explain things, and do a fair amount in a lot of stories, but here are just a few:

-I Finally Did It, Sis: Because everyone wanted to know about Jesse saying he graduated, then the truth was that he didn't.
+I Finally Did It, Sis: Everyone wanted to know about Jesse saying he graduated, then the truth comes out.
 Hint, note the italics. :-) Very in character, flashbacks with Pam, too.

 Cousin Aunt Stephanie: A few books actually call Nicky and Alex Stephanie's nephews.
 Huh?
 A silly misunderstanding shows how something - like a nickname - just becomes a "family tradition" that we don't see the beginning of.